 Certain capitalised terms are defined in the Glossary section of the Orbis Funds' respective Prospectuses, copies of which are available on our website (www.orbis.com).
 Returns are net of fees, include income and assume reinvestment of dividends/distributions.
 Annualised returns show the average amount earned on an investment in the Fund/share class each year over the given time period.
 The country and currency classification for securities follows that of third-party providers for comparability purposes.
 Emerging Markets follows MSCI classification when available and includes Frontier Markets.
 Emerging Markets currency exposure is based on currency denomination.
 Based on a number of factors including the location of the underlying business, Orbis may consider a security's classification to be different and manage the Funds' exposures accordingly.
 Totals presented in this Report may not sum due to rounding.
-The Fund does not seek to mirror the investment universe of the Benchmark and is thus not constrained by the Benchmark's composition.

 Risk measures are ex-post and calculated on a monthly return series.
-Drawdowns occur when the cumulative return of the Fund drops below its preceding peak.
 Months to recovery measures the number of months from the preceding peak in performance to recovery of that level of performance.